Xilinx/dfx-mgr/README.md

 * On Versal it is read from the PL PDI metaheader at package-discovery time.
 * On other platforms it is taken from the `uid` field in shell.json/accel.json.
 * It shows `N/A` when no UUID is available (e.g. RPU firmware or user-managed loads).

+**boot.pdi PL UUID** (header line, shown in both views) reports the UUID of the PL image in the boot PDI:
+* It is queried from the platform firmware (PLM) once at daemon startup, before any accelerator is loaded.
+* Versal-only: it shows `N/A` on ZynqMP/Zynq-7000.

 **Board Filtering** (using -filter flag) shows only the packages that match the current board.
 * Board name is read at daemon startup from the EEPROM paths configured via `eeprom_location` in `daemon.conf`.